johntrogan/defender-docs/defender-endpoint/mac-device-control-jamf.md

 ### Step 1: Creating a JSON policy

-Device Control on MacOS is defined through a JSON policy.
+Device Control on Mac is defined through a JSON policy.
 This policy should have the appropriate groups, rules, and settings defined to tailor specific customer conditions.
-For example some enterprises might need to block all removable media devices entirely while others might have specific exceptions for a vendor or serial number.
+For example, some enterprise organizations might need to block all removable media devices entirely, while others might have specific exceptions for a vendor or serial number.
 Microsoft has a [local Github repository](https://github.com/microsoft/mdatp-devicecontrol/tree/main/macOS/policy/samples"https://github.com/microsoft/mdatp-devicecontrol/tree/main/macos/policy/samples") that can be utilized as building blocks to assist enterprises in building their policies.

-See [Device Control for macOS](mac-device-control-overview.md) for information about settings, rules, and groups.
+For more information about settings, rules, and groups, see [Device Control for macOS](mac-device-control-overview.md).

 ### Step 2: Validating a JSON policy